You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 4. Carving Your Lantern

 If you used the poking method it’s now time to play a game of dot-to-dot.
 Using a smaller serrated knife, or the saw from a carving kit, follow the lines of your design, cutting with a gentle back and forth sawing motion.
 Take your time your time and try to make the cuts as clean as possible, keeping the blade angled towards the centre of the pumpkin.
 This will allow for more of the flesh to be removed and for more light to be let out.
 I find it best to start with the smaller sections at the centre of the design such as the nostrils and eyes before moving onto the larger section.
 This will keep the pumpkin rigid and make it easier to cut out the smaller pieces.
-Also try to avoid the temptation of pushing out the cut out sections once they are done, this will also help to keep the pumpkin firm when cutting out the other sections.
-For curved lines gradually turn the handle of your saw and with the sawing motion you’ll find that you have greater control over the blade.
+Also try to avoid the temptation of pushing out the cut out sections once they are done.
+This will also help to keep the pumpkin firm when cutting out the other sections.
+For curved lines, gradually turn the handle of your saw and with the sawing motion you’ll find that you have greater control over the blade.
 For areas such as teeth that have sharper acute angles, remove the saw and reinsert at the new angle to continue.
 Don’t twist the blade as this may cause it to snap.
-Once all the shapes have be cut around it’s time to push them out.
+Once all the shapes have be cut, it’s time to push them out.
 Depending on the angle of the cut you may find that some pieces need to be pushed out while others may need to be pushed in.

 5. Preserving the Pumpkin